 Visa

-E-VISA is sufficient for most visitor
+An e-VISA is sufficient for most visitors

 Accommodation